docdude/Qrew/README.md

 # Qrew - Automated Loudspeaker Measurement System

-Qrew is a professional-grade automated loudspeaker measurement system that integrates with Room EQ Wizard (REW) to provide comprehensive acoustic analysis.
+Qrew is an automated loudspeaker measurement system that integrates with Room EQ Wizard (REW) to provide comprehensive acoustic analysis.

 ## Features